arslancb/clipbucket/upload/plugins/disciplines/README.md

 ## Use in the administration :
 in the administration part go to "video Addon/Discipline manager" to add, edit or delete disciplines.
-Go to "Video manager" and in each video "Action" button you'll find a new command "Link discipline" to connectdiscipline to the selected video.
+Go to "Video manager" and in each video "Action" button you'll find a new command "Link discipline" to connect a discipline to the selected video.

 ## Use in the front office :